Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

     } sf_action_t;
 ```

 There are then two _declarations_.
-Recall that each file is compiled in isolation and it is only after the files are
+Again, each file is compiled in isolation and it is only after the files are compiled
-compiled that the linker stitches the generated object files into a program.
-An individual file can use functions
+that the linker stitches the generated object files into a program.
+Still, functions from other files can still be
-defined in other files, but the actual definitions don't need to be known at compile time.
-What is needed is the type
+called even though the compiler is not aware of their definitions when compiling a particular file.
+The compiler only
-signatures of these functions which is communicated to the compiler through declarations.
-Header files can be used to
+needs to know the type signature of an external functio and this is communicated to the compiler through a declaration.
-provide a single source of truth [^11] for such declarations.
-In the Hello World example from earlier, the header file
+Header files can be used to provide a single source of truth [^11] for declarations.
+In the Hello World example from
-`stdio.h` was included to insert the declaration for the `printf` function.
+earlier, the header file `stdio.h` was included to insert the declaration for the `printf` function.

 ```c
     void scipy_sf_error_set_action(sf_error_t code, sf_action_t action);